dineshiiith/CoffeeVendingMachine/README.md

 # CoffeeVendingMachine
-The idea is serve beverages to n people simultaneously with ingridients preovided in the Venging machine
+The idea is serve beverages to n people simultaneously with ingridients provided in the Venging machine